MarkussEndzelis/Froginity/README.md

 ## How to download
 1. Download the zip file from releases
 2. Extract/unzip the folder anywhere on your PC
-3. Open the extracted folder and double click SnakePlus.exe to play
+3. Open the extracted folder and double click Froginity.exe to play

 If Windows SmartScreen blocks it, click "More info" then "Run anyway".

 ## Tech stack
-Built in Vs Code
+Vs Code
 Rust

 ## System requirements